isac-caja/dotfiles/README.md

 If you're interested in the philosophy behind of dotfiles [read the post](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) of Holman.

-And thanks to developers bellow for give some hints.
+And thanks to developers bellow for to give some hints.

 * [Maba](https://github.com/guilhermemaba)
 * [Diego Oliveira](https://github.com/diegoholiveira)